 Over 40 years later, in the autumn of 2015, Peter Heiss launched the project to modernise the hut and was able to win the enthusiastic support of the "Mir Sarner" group for his proposal for the new building.
-The shareholders of the newly founded "Pichlberg GmbH" are 13 craft enterprises from Val Sarentino, the architect, a former owner of the Pichlberg hut and Harald Prossliner, the young chef and managing director.
+The shareholders of the newly founded "Pichlberg GmbH" are 13 craft enterprises from Val Sarentino, the architect and a former owner of the Pichlberg hut.

 The aim was that the Pichlberg Mountain Restaurant's special design concept should set new trends: a modern building with large glass façades, giving an unobstructed view of the unique panorama, natural building materials, a lot of natural stone and local larch wood.
 The new Pichlberg hut now stands gracefully in its sunny spot, harmoniously integrated into the characteristic mountain landscape.